 From campsites and RV stops to luxury hotels.
 The town itself has a great range of restaurants and you can stock up on essentials there too.

-Banff with Kids: Lake Louise
+1. Lake Louise

 Banff National Park is a popular tourist destination and Lake Lousie is one of the hot spots.
-It can get very busy especially in summer.
+It can get very busy, especially in summer.

 However, despite the crowds of tourists around the edge, it simply cannot be missed.
 The water is exactly as it is in the photos, a stunning emerald green colour.
 Coupled with the backdrop of the snow-capped mountains, it is like something out of a postcard.

-It is a relatively difficult hike if you are visiting Banff National Park with kids.
+It is a relatively difficult hike if you are visiting Banff National Park with older kids.
 But along the way, there is the mirror lake and at the top and a teahouse where you can rest and grab a quick bite before coming back down.
 Just remember to take cash with you as they don’t take cards.

 There are also canoes to rent for half an hour.
-While the price is steep at 125 CAD for 30 minutes, it is worth every penny.
+While the price is steep at CAD 135 for 30 minutes, it is worth every penny.
 The lake is incredibly peaceful and the photos are incredible.

 The hike to the lower and upper falls is short and perfect for little feet.
-The man-made walkaway is safe and it is easy to see where kids are at all times.
+The artificial walkway is safe and it is easy to see where kids are at all times.

 The hike leads to gushing waterfalls with beautiful sights of rock erosion along the way.
 The hike takes around 1.5 hours.
 Again though, it can get very busy around peak times.
 It was much quieter in the early morning and in the evening.
 In fact, it is the perfect time to snap a few photos.

 The cave opens up to a massive rock on a pinnacle.
 Unfortunately, it is illegal to walk through the area as it is somewhere endangered birds lay their eggs.
 However, as it is hidden kids might enjoy trying to find it.

 Sunshine Village is just a short fifteen-minute drive from downtown Banff.
 It is located high in the Rocky Mountains.
 While the drive there itself is breathtaking, nothing can prepare you for the views and scenery at the top.

 As Sunshine Village is a ski resort in Winter there is a twenty-minute cable car ride to the top.
-The resort is busy in winter, but in summer there are very few tourists and no crowds unlike other parts of Banff.
+The resort is busy in winter, but in summer there are very few tourists and no crowds, unlike other parts of Banff.

 The cable car drops you off at an incredible viewpoint.
 Apparently, it’s the highest lift access for sightseeing in Banff.
 It looks over Larynx, Grizzly and Rock Isle Lakes.
 It is also the start of several trails suitable for younger kids.

 The winding paths overlook lakes and there are plenty of pine trees dotted along the way.
 With the rolling blue mountains in the distance, it is like you stepped into a painting.

 You can’t go to Banff and not visit Moraine Lake.
 However, it is another place you need to see early in the morning.
 In fact, arrive after 8 am and the 10 km road is likely to be closed.
 To get to the lake after then, tourists have to park miles away and pay to get the shuttle bus.